Peter Cramton: Career

 Cramton joined Yale University in 1984 as an assistant professor, becoming associate professor in 1988.
 He worked at Stanford University as a national fellow of the Hoover Institution in 1992–93.
 He then joined the University of Maryland in 1993 as an associate professor.
 He was promoted to full professor in 1996.

 Cramton spent 2015–17 abroad as professor at the European University Institute in Florence, Italy, and as a member of the International Faculty at the University of Cologne in Germany.
 In 2017, he joined the Reinhard Selten Institute as a Research Affiliate.
 In 2018, he joined the University of Cologne as Professor of Economics and Chair of Market Design.

 In 2010, Cramton launched an effort to improve Medicare procurement.
 It gained some traction, and in 2012, he testified before the U.S. Congress on the matter.
 The innovations to the market were finally implemented in 2019.
 Cramton has been an investigator on ten National Science Foundation grants.
 He has also received grants from the Federal Aviation Administration and the US Department of Agriculture.

 Cramton has been the associate editor of Management Science since 2018.

-He is also on the Board of Directors of the Electric Reliability Council of Texas (ERCOT).
-This attracted controversy when, during ERCOT’s imposition of power outages in February, 2021, it was reported that several members of the ERCOT Board of Directors (including Cramton) did not live in Texas.
+He was also on the Board of Directors of the Electric Reliability Council of Texas (ERCOT).
+This attracted controversy when, after the 2021 Texas power crisis that occurred during Winter Storm Uri, it was reported that several members of the ERCOT Board of Directors (including Cramton) did not live in Texas.
 Directly after the power outages, there were calls for him to resign.
 On February 23, 2021, Cramton signed a letter of resignation along with three other directors of ERCOT, who also lived outside of Texas.